Climate Change in Virginia

 Different jurisdictions then began to create climate action plans, and appointed sustainability commissions to generate public support.
 One of the fastest to act was Fairfax County.
 Its Board of Supervisors adopted a Community-wide Energy and Climate Action Plan (CECAP) in 2021.

 In Prince William County, the elected supervisors adopted Climate and Resiliency goals in 2020 and authorized a Sustainability Office in 2021.
-In 2022 the county hired staff and the supervisors appointed a Sustainability Commission of local residents to create a Community Energy and Sustainability Master Plan (CESMP) by 2023.
-That citizen commission quickly began considering "fast-track" action steps which could be funded in the next county budget, even before the Community Energy and Sustainability Master Plan would be completed.14
+In 2022 the county created a Sustainability Office and the supervisors appointed a Sustainability Commission of local residents to oversee creation of a Community Energy and Sustainability Master Plan (CESMP) in 2023.
+That citizen commission quickly began considering "fast-track" action steps which could be funded in the next county budget, as the first step in implementing the Community Energy and Sustainability Master Plan.18

 the first meeting of the Sustainability Plan Task Force for Manassas was in September, 2022